top of page

 EAC is influenced and inspired by the local mountains, home to a unique temperate rainforest with outstanding biodiversity.
 The dynamic region is home to two pristine watersheds and is surrounded by protected lands: Great Smoky Mountain National Park, Pisgah National Forest, and Nantahala National Forest.
 Importantly, this area is the ancestral homeland of the Cherokee people and the still current home of the Eastern Band of Cherokee Indians.
 We are dedicated to protecting this important ecosystem and the people who live here.

-Our Work
+Our Past Work

 • Writers Group/Monthly Columns/written articles